 - Search metadata: The metadata describing the assays can be searched by entering any string into the text box in the upper right corner of the page or via the faceted browser.
 Select "Assays", "Biosamples", or "Antibodies" located below the "Data" menu in the toolbar to browse those data types.

 - Visualize data: When there is data suitable for visualization, a "Visualize Data" button under the Files section of the assay pages launches a Genome Browser track hub for visualization.

 - Download data: All released data are publicly available available for download.
 Bulk downloads of the data and metadata associated with the files can be performed by programmatic access of the ENCODE REST API.

-For information about how to use the portal can be found on the Getting Started help document.
+Information on how to use the portal can be found on the Getting Started help page.

 ENCODE data is also available through other genomics portals.
 These resources may include a subset of the entire ENCODE corpus based on the purpose of the resource.

 Visualize ENCODE data with other genomic annotations: